yoyopyeah/Notion/README.md

 # Notion
 Notion related scripts
-- Notion_schedule_gen.c: generate the csv file of class schedules that can be imported to a database.
+- `Notion_schedule_gen.c`: generate the csv file of class schedules that can be imported to a database.
 Customization of course name, time period, and weekdays.
+- `schedule_gen_v2.py`: python